 "I remember being in the cemetery years ago and seeing one section, it was the World War I section, near Fort Myer that was all covered in wreaths, and I was wondering who the heck put them there," Jari explains.
 "I know what struck me about it.
 It was an old section that no family members would be coming to visit."

 Like any military maneuver, music performance requires individual excellence in a synchronized effort that requires discipline to achieve the desired goal.

 Here's the link for I'm An American Lyrics: http://www.wreathsacrossamerica.org/waa-blog/2017/2/9/im-an-american-yes-i-am

 Here's the instrumental version of the song I'm An American:

 About Wreaths Across America & WAA Radio

-Wreaths Across America Radio founded in 2014 as a 24/7 Internet stream provides patriotic music of all genres and informational content about members of the U.S. armed forces, their families, military veterans, and volunteers throughout the country and overseas who support the nonprofits’ mission to remember, honor and teach.
+Wreaths Across America Radio was founded in 2014 as a 24/7 Internet stream.
+Its unique format offers patriotic music of all genres and informational content about members of the U.S. armed forces, their families, military veterans, and volunteers throughout the country and overseas who support the nonprofits’ mission to remember, honor and teach.